Bug report #159

 A work-around is to use the viewBox property of the QSvgGenerator to set a clip manually (new in 4.5).
 While this will not clip individual paint operations it will clip the resulting document to a given rectangle.

-#20 Updated by Alessandro Sarretta over 4 years ago
+#20 Updated by Alessandro Sarretta about 6 years ago

 - File SVG_export_options_123.png added